Kazzyyyyyyyy/Coding-Journal/README.md

  - started a new project: adding ultra performance C++ algorithms to my C# MazeSolverVisualizer (still dont got a good name for that project :/ )
  - understood and implemented MemoryMappedFiles for C#/C++ communication (C# struct/char[] => C++)
  - made an ultra optimized BFS algorithm (0.6ms for a 200x200 imperfect maze) and learned a lot of optimization methods through that

+**Week 4 (27.10 - 2.11.2025):**
+ - finished the AlgorithmVisualizer interop project
+ - optimized a C++ BFS to the last bit (20-35x faster than C# depending on mazeSize)
+ - understood quite some bare memory principles (working with bytes, offset calculation, differences in datatypes between C#/C++, direct data access via pointers vs copying data)
+ - learned how to use MMF´s and what not to do for language interop
+ - refreshed my C#/WPF knowledge